jens-duttke/linter-bundle/eslint/rules/ensure-lucide-import-consistency.md

 - **JavaScript Usage**: For non-JSX usage (e.g., when components are referenced via `React.createElement` or directly as identifiers), the rule will also ensure the correct `Lucide` prefix is applied.

-## Options

-This rule does not take any options.

 ## Fixable

 This rule is fixable.
 It will automatically rename components and their usages to ensure they follow the `Lucide` prefix convention.